notdev17/central/index.md

-#welcome to the ¬dev (notDev) project group repository!
+# ¬dev (notDev)!
+  This is a repository meant to give face to our project group.
+The website that will host our future projects

-  Website/Repo Last Updated: 10/12/2017
+## Website/Repo Last Updated: 10/12/2017

 # Team Members
   * Tim